argoproject/Argo/readme.md

 **Minimum supported PHP version:** 5.3

-**Minimum supported WordPress version:** 4.1, though you should always use the current version of WordPress
+**Minimum supported WordPress version:** 4.1, though we usually recommend using the current version of WordPress

 ## Setup